huuquan1994/surgvu25-cat2-submission/README.md

 ```

 ### Video pre-processing
 For each video frame, the black margins on the left and right were cropped, and the tool list area at the bottom was either cropped or obscured using Gaussian blur.
+See [utils_llava_ov.py](task2_runtime/utils_llava_ov.py) for details.

 ### Models download
 See [Models prepration](Models/README.md) for more details.